salvir1/COVID-19-outbreak-data-analysis/README.md

 ## COVID Early Warning System Project Overview
 This project is an attempt to identify a good early warning indicator of an outbreak in COVID case rates.
 The first part of this project is to analyze the utility  of current statistical measures of COVID-19 cases including total cases, case rates, and positive test rates.
 These statistical measures are analyzed at both the state level and at the level of groupings of states.

 Part of the project also explores the shortcomings with the measures that are currently available.
 Taken together, this analysis helps to inform the concept of an alternative regional COVID-19 early warning system that addresses some of the shortcomings of the currently available tools.
-This system is described in more detail [here](https://github.com/salvir1/covid-early-warning-system).
+This proposed early warning system is described in more detail [here](https://github.com/salvir1/covid-early-warning-system).

 ## Goals